hw-ju/monai_uf_tutorials/AI4HEALTH_workshop/README.md

 **Use MONAI Label with QuPath**
 Follow [the MONAI Label with QuPath tutorial](https://github.com/Project-MONAI/tutorials/blob/main/monailabel/monailabel_pathology_nuclei_segmentation_QuPath.ipynb) from section "3.
 Nuclei Auto Segmentation with QuPath" to the bottom.

-## 3. Build end-to-end AI pipeline on GPU with RAPIDS & CuPy
+## 3. Build end-to-end AI pipeline on GPU with RAPIDS, CuPy & Numba
 In this section, we will run a **read-only** RAPIDS container (on the start of the container, a jupyter lab will run by default) prebuilt by UF Research Computing on HiperGator.
 This container has MONAI Core pre-installed.
 If you're interested in building the same but **writable** container on your own after the workshop, you can use bash script [/end2end/build_container.sh](./end2end/build_container.sh) and refer to [use MONAI Core for single-GPU training](./monaicore_singlegpu/) for more details about building container on HiperGator.

 We'll go through the tutorial jupyter notebook [interop_blog_adapted.ipynb](./end2end/interop_blog_adapted.ipynb) which was "stolen" from [here](https://gist.github.com/gravitino/0fd27d841c37cc25fe2032eafdc8feb2) with some modifications to run with newer version of RAPIDS.
+There'a [variant version] of this jupyter notebook (https://github.com/nvahmadi/NVIDIA_IKIM_Workshop/blob/main/exercise4_zerocopy/interoperability_zerocopy.ipynb) used at another workshop (including code for plotting heartbeats sampled from latent space, link to a **cheat sheet for data converting between frameworks**, etc.).

 Go to directory `/monai_uf_tutorials/AI4HEALTH_workshop/end2end`
 ```